 The view of how the e-Way Bill looks like when generated online

 Where the supply of goods is made by an unregistered person to a registered person, the e-way bill shall be generated by the recipient of such goods, as for the purpose of supply he is said to be the person causing the movement of goods.
-Therefore, recipient, in this case, would generate e-way bill by furnishing details in Part-A of FORM GST EWB – 01
+Therefore, the recipient, in this case, would generate an e-way bill by furnishing details in Part-A of FORM GST EWB – 01

 The goods are required to be transported within the validity period of the e-way bill.
-However, it is provided that under circumstances of exceptional nature, the transporter may generate another e-way bill after updating the details in Part-B of FORM GST EWB-01.
+However, it is provided that under circumstances of exceptional nature, the transporter may generate another e-way bill after updating the details in Part-B of Form GST EWB-01.
 These circumstances could be said to be exceptional.
 However, further clarification is required in the absence of a specific meaning of the term “exceptional nature”.